onepanelio/core-docs/docs/deployment/single-node/minikube.md

 The CLI will display the URL for accessing Onepanel once the deployment completes.
 :::

-Use the following command to get your auth token to log into Onepanel:
+5. Use the following command to get your auth token to log into Onepanel:

 ```bash
 opctl auth token
 ```

-You can then access Onepanel by going to `http://<microk8s-vm-ip>:<uiHTTPort>`